rossumur/esp_8_bit/README.md

 # **ESP_8_BIT:** Atari 8 bit computers, NES and SMS game consoles on your TV with nothing more than a ESP32 and a sense of nostalgia
 ## Supports NTSC/PAL color composite video output, Bluetooth Classic or IR keyboards and joysticks; just the thing when we could all use a little distraction
-## Support classic NES one or two controllers hardwired to the ESP32.
+## Supports classic NES (or SNES) one or two controllers hardwired to the ESP32.
 SELECT + LEFT to access file menu.
 SELECT + START -> reset

 ![ESP_8_BIT](img/esp8bit.jpg)